remisiki/ClusterDE/articles/ClusterDE-PBMC.md

 res <- ClusterDE::callDE(original_pval, null_pval$p)
 ```

-The result table is the list of DEGs ranked by record and contrast
+The result table is the list of DEGs ranked by contrast scores, which is
-scores, which is also used as the output of `findMarkers()`.
+also used as the output of `findMarkers()`.

 ``` r
 head(res)